A-Soltani/aspnetcore-application-process/README.md

 # aurelia
-This is a sample project using Aurelia and C#
+This is a sample project using .NET Core 5 and Aurelia